Osaka 4D3N trip!

 - Can’t leave without my sweater especially my scarf because it was really cold

-- Wore 3-4 layers of clothes just to keep myself warm.
+- Wore 3-4 layers of clothes just to keep me warm.
 I’m afraid of cold

 - We spoke English and they replied in Japanese or vice versa but we understood each other